rkapl123/DBAddin/docs/DBModif.md

 *   Exec on Save: Should the DBAction be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBAction, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
 *   The actual DBAction to be done is defined in a range that is named like the DBAction definition (the hyperlink takes you there).
 This range can be dynamically computed as all ranges in excel.
-*   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
+*   Create CB: create a command-button for the DB Sequence in the current Worksheet.
 *   Hyperlink: click on it to highlight/select the DB Action range.
-*   parametrized: If checked, brings parameters into the template paramString by replacing the placeholders (enclosed by ! if not overriden in paramEnclosing) with the values in the corresponding paramRanges.
+*   parametrized: If checked, brings parameters into the template paramString by replacing the placeholders (enclosed by ! if not overridden in paramEnclosing) with the values in the corresponding paramRanges.
 *   Parameter Range Names: string of named ranges (if necessary qualified with sheet name!range_name) to be used as parameters that are replaced into the template string, where the order of the parameter range determines which placeholder is being replaced
 *   continue if row empty:  if all values in the given Ranges are empty (or errors) for a row, continue by skipping the row (otherwise processing stops at this row), defaults to false
-*   Cols num params date: comma separated locations of numerical parameters that should be converted as date values (using the default DBDate formating), if a cell value can be evaluated as numeric.
+*   Cols num params date: comma separated locations of numerical parameters that should be converted as date values (using the default DBDate formatting), if a cell value can be evaluated as numeric.
 *   Cols num params string: comma separated locations of numerical parameters that should be converted as strings, if a cell value can be evaluated as numeric.

 Example for parametrization: DB Action cell contains `INSERT INTO Test (Col1,Col2,Col3,Col4) VALUES(!1!,!2!,!3!,!4!)`; Cols num params string: `1`; Cols num params date: `3`; Parameter Range Names: `paramC1,paramD1,paramE1,paramF1`